Efficient Asynchronous Byzantine Agreement without Private Setups: An Implementation of Seed Generation

 The further augmented aggregatable $\PVSS$ scheme with weight tags $\vec{w}$ shall satisfy extra properties to make $\vec{w}$ reflect the indices of the parties actually contributing in $\pvss$.
 The additional {\em correctness} property related to weights are: \begin{itemize} \item If $ \deal(\allek, \sk_i, s) \rightarrow \pvss$ and $\weights(\pvss) \rightarrow \vec{w}$, then the $i^{th}$ element at $\vec{w}$ is 1, and all else positions at $\vec{w}$ are 0, which means the script $\pvss$ is contributed by $\node_i$. \item If $\pvss_1$ and $\pvss_2$ are two valid $\PVSS$ scripts and $\agg(\pvss_1, \pvss_2)$ outputs $\pvss$, then $\vec{w} = \vec{w}_1+\vec{w}_2$, where $\vec{w} \leftarrow \weights(\pvss)$, $\vec{w}_1 \leftarrow \weights(\pvss_1)$, and $\vec{w}_2 \leftarrow \weights(\pvss_2)$. \end{itemize}

 {\bf Unpredictability}.
 Finally, the weights carried by each $\pvss$ script shall also be {\em unforgeable}, in the sense of attesting that the $\weights$ algorithm can extract from the script to tell that the script indeed aggregates which parties' $\pvss$ scripts.
-More formally, we can think of the property by requiring the adversary to have negligible probably to win the following Unpredictability game, which intuitively lifts the aforementioned weak-secrecy to take the weight tags into consideration and states that if each honest party $\node_i$ randomly chooses the input secret $s_j$ committed to its $\PVSS$ script $\pvss_j$, then the adversary cannot compute the aggregated secret $s$ committed to a valid $\pvss$, as long as the script $\pvss$ has a non-zero weight to reflect some honest party's contribution in it.
+We can think of the property by requiring the adversary to have negligible probability to win the following Unpredictability game, which intuitively states that if each honest party $\node_i$ randomly chooses the input secret $s_j$ committed to its $\PVSS$ script $\pvss_j$, then the adversary cannot compute the aggregated secret $s$ committed to a valid $\pvss$, as long as the script $\pvss$ has a non-zero weight to reflect some honest party's contribution in it.

 \ignore{ \begin{itemize} \item In the Unforgeability game of the augmented aggregatable $\PVSS$ scheme with tagging for contributing parties (among $n$ parties with up to $f$ corruptions), the adversary $\adv$ interacts with a challenger $\cha$ as: \begin{enumerate} \item The challenger $\cha$ generates the decryption-encryption key pairs and sign-verification key pairs for all honest parties, and sends these public keys to the adversary $\adv$. \item The adversary $\adv$ generates the decryption-encryption key pairs and sign-verification key pairs on behalf of all up to $f$ corrupted parties, and sends these public keys to the challenger $\cha$. \item For each honest $\node_i$, the challengers $\cha$ randomly chooses a secret $s_{i}$, computes $(\pvss_{i}, \pvsstag_{i}) \leftarrow \deal(\allek, \sk_i, s_{i})$ and sends $(\pvss_{i}, \pvsstag_{i})$ to the adversary.